JuliaLang/julia/README.md

 Julia is a fresh approach to technical computing.
 These are some of the reasons why someone may consider using julia:

+### High-performance JIT compiler

-1. High-performance JIT compiler with syntax that is familiar to users of other technical computing environments.
+Julia is an interactive environment with a high performance JIT compiler, with syntax that is familiar to users of other technical computing environments.
+The following [performance benchmarks](https://github.com/JuliaLang/julia/blob/master/test/perf.j) are from a Macbook with 2.1GHz Intel Core 2 Duo.

 <pre>
 +---------------+--------+--------+--------+---------------+---------+